Indiana University Robert H. McKinney School of Law: Admissions

 For the class entering in 2024, the law school accepted 492 out of 782 applicants (a 62.92% acceptance rate), with 263 of those accepted enrolling, a 53.46% yield rate (the percentage of accepted students who enrolled).
 Six students were not included in the acceptance statistics.
 The class consisted of 269 students.
 The median LSAT score was 155 and the median undergraduate GPA was 3.59.
 Five students were not included in the GPA calculation and seven not included in the LSAT calculation.
 The reported 25th/75th percentile LSAT scores and GPAs were 152/159 and 3.31/3.83.

 Online programs

 IU McKinney has been an early mover in online course development, with a regular offering of up to ten courses per semester, including the Summer term, offered online.
 Most of these classes are asynchronous online courses taught by full time tenured members of the law school faculty.
 IU McKinney Online courses are available to students in the JD, LLM, and Masters of Jurisprudence programs; and to visiting students earning credits to transfer back to their home institutions.
 These online offerings include core, required, and highly recommended courses, as well as upper level specialty courses.
 Most IU McKinney Online courses have been produced in a 1-1 partnership with Ph.D. course designers working with Indiana University e-Learning Design and Services or the IUPUI Center for Teaching and Learning.
-The director of online programs is a senior member of the tenured law faculty, Professor Max Huffman.
+The director of online programs is a senior member of the tenured law faculty, Max Huffman.